Role: Senior Product & UX DesignerClient: Oxford City GuideMulti-phase, 2024–2025

 Testing/Iteration.
 Moderated tests with forced network drops and GPS wobble.
 Unmoderated start/exit tasks.
 Localization and accessibility runs.
 Iterated on copy, fallback visibility, preload indicators, and Exit/Resume flows.

-Solution & Key Features
+Solution & Design Decisions

 Tour flow clarity.
 Prominent Start with preload indicator.
 Tour-aware map centering.
 Manual GPS override.
 Exit with save-progress and two-tap feedback.
 Resume surface in-app and via notification.
 Skip/reorder stops for advanced users.
 Completion recap with badge and share.